bjornnborg/pluris/README.md

 ------
 Add a pluris.json file in the root of your project classpath;

-Add messages to the file following the format below;
+Add messages to the file following the format below:

 	{
 	   "config":{